 Dinner in the Grande Buffet

-For our last meal we had decided on the Grande Buffet which was serving the Finland 100 celebration buffet, featuring a huge selection of the favourite dishes of passengers.
+For our last meal we had decided on the Grande Buffet.
+The menu includes more than 140 different dishes, sides and condiments to choose from and also plenty of vegan options to satisfy travelling food enthusiasts, both adults and kids.
 Soft drinks and beverages (white wine, red wine and beer) were included, so you can eat and drink as much as you want with a reasonable rate. of 45$.
 Kids under 12 pay only 12$!
 The fish and seafood buffet was amazing just by itself, with so much to choose from that I was literally spoiled for choice.
 While I had no room for dessert, the same was not true of the others who arrived back with cloudberry cheesecake, cranberry kissel, and of course ice-cream!–

 After dinner we made our way up to the New York Club & Lounge on the top deck, where we enjoyed a couple of after-dinner cocktails, sodas for the kids, and enjoyed the seascape in style.
 During the white nights in June – it is sun light all night long, so admiring the stunning archipelago with midnight sun could go on for whole night!
 However, by 10pm the kids were ready for bed, the lounge was welcoming some lively karaoke fans, so we headed back to our cabin.
 The bartender had informed us that the New York lounge would transform into a nightclub come the Cinderella hour, and would be packed with a younger crowd enjoying the hottest club music, but we agreed to leave that to a younger generation just this once.–